-Recommended AI content detector
+Recommended AI content checker

 I find Originality.ai to be a dependable and budget-friendly option for detecting AI-generated content.
 In my tests, it was nearly always accurate in identifying unedited AI text.
 Since it’s a paid service, it’ll likely be updated regularly to detect newer language models.
 With its budget-friendly pricing and user-friendly interface, it’s the perfect AI content detector for both personal and professional use.

-How AI content detectors work
+How do AI content detectors work

 AI content detectors use a combination of machine-learning algorithms and natural language processing to distinguish between human-written and machine-generated text.
 The specific mechanism behind each AI content detector can vary depending on the technology and approach used, but in general, they involve: